loginom/loginom-help-en-omegat/data/processors/preprocessing/fine-classes.md

 The wizard includes the following steps:

-* **[Configure External Binning](./fine-classes/configuring-an-external-partition.md)** appears if *External binning bins* port is set.
+* **[Configure External Binning](./fine-classes/configuring-an-external-partition.md)** appears if *External binning ranges* port is set.
 It enables to configure parameters of the preconfigured external binning.

 * **[Configure Column Usage Types](./fine-classes/configure-column-assignments.md)**: it enables to set the column usage type, configuration of the input and output fields, external binning and algorithm settings to generate the coarse classes of the input fields.